zmzlois/k3s-the-sane-way/README.md

 Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

-//FIXME: Check how to attach nodes (node tolerence ) and make sure this thing is on the same node as the master via value?
-Girl you can't have database and application one in seattle and one in frankfurt.

-After installing Prometheus and Grafana do this:

-Remember to install openlens on local computer to monitor the cluster by
+After installing Prometheus and Grafana, remember to install openlens on the local computer to monitor the cluster by

 ```bash
 brew install openlens